unsw-edu-au/QBot/Documentation/deployment-guide.md

 |PredictiveQnAConfidenceThreshold|Integer that should be from 0-100 that reflects the confidence percentage an answer from QnA Maker must be if it is to be supplied as an answer to a question|

 4. Create the required Tutorial Groups
 5. Assign and Map Users.
-Click the *Synchronise from Teams* button and assign their roles and any necessary tutorial groups
+Click the *Sync Users from Teams* button and assign their roles and any necessary tutorial groups